 Dr. Julie Fuller is a graduate of the Texas A&M Health Science Center College of Medicine.
 She completed her general pediatric residency and pediatric rheumatology fellowship at the University of Texas Southwestern Medical Center in Dallas, TX.
 While she has a clinical and research interest in juvenile dermatomyositis, she evaluates and treats all pediatric rheumatology conditions including vasculitis, scleroderma, systemic lupus erythematosus, juvenile arthritis and recurrent fever syndromes.
 She has been recognized by D Magazine since 2014.
-She is an Assistant Professor in the Department of Pediatrics at UT Southwestern Medical Center and practices at Texas Scottish Rite Hospital for Children and Children’s Health Dallas and Plano.
+She is a Pediatric Rheumatologist in the Department of Pediatrics at UT Southwestern Medical Center and practices at Texas Scottish Rite Hospital for Children and Children’s Health Dallas and Plano.

 - Medical School